nuy2e/Matter-Antimatter-Asymmetry-Analysis/README.md

 ### 4. Sideband Subtraction Modeling
 * **File:** `sideband_subtraction.py`
 * **Description:** Models the combinatorial background across the Dalitz phase space.
-It uses a 2D basis of Chebyshev polynomials fitted to the invariant mass sideband regions, scales the expected background to the signal region, and applies kinematic masks.
+It uses a 2D basis of Chebyshev polynomials fitted to the invariant mass sideband regions, scales the expected background to the signal region, and subtracts it from signal in the Dalitz plot.

 ### 5. Dalitz Plot Analysis
 * **File:** `Dalitz_analysis.py`